 The Human Diagnosis Project (also referred to as "Human Dx" or "the Project") is a worldwide effort created with and led by the global medical community to build an online system that maps the best steps to help any patient.
 By combining collective intelligence with machine learning, Human Dx intends to enable more accurate, affordable, and accessible care for all.

-The Human Diagnosis Project has the near-term potential to impact timely and effective diagnosis, clinical decision making, and medical training.
+Already, the Project is impacting medical training as well as timely and effective diagnosis, particularly in underserved communities.
 Over time, the Project has the potential to considerably alter the cost of, access to, and effectiveness of health care globally.

 The Project's creation and development was inspired by other civilization-scale scientific projects (e.g., The International Space Station, the Large Hadron Collider at CERN, the Human Genome Project) and open technology efforts (e.g., Wikipedia, Linux, the Internet Protocol Suite).